flox/floxdocs/docs/tutorials/sharing-environments.md

 This new project will not exist on FloxHub until it's pushed with [`flox push`][flox_push].

 !!! note "Note"
-    It's easy to rename environments create with `flox pull --copy` with `flox edit -n projectname`.
+    It's easy to rename environments created with `flox pull --copy` with `flox edit -n projectname`.

 ### Always using the same environment across multiple devices